 - (1) Includes amounts voluntarily deferred by the executive officer under the Corporation's Deferred Compensation Plan.
 The Deferred Compensation Plan allows executive officers to defer portions of current base salary and bonus compensation otherwise payable during the year.
 See "Board Compensation Committee Report on Executive Compensation-Tax Deduction for Executive Compensation" below for a more complete description of the plan. - (2) Amounts shown consist of amounts reimbursed for federal and state income taxes on certain personal and spousal travel required for company purposes, and reimbursements by the Corporation of certain educational expenses incurred by executive officers pursuant to the Corporation's Educational Opportunities Plan.
-The value of such amounts did not, for any of the executive officers named above, exceed, in the aggregate, \$50,000 in 1996, 1997 or 1998. - (3) The Corporation paid a stock dividend on April 2, 1997 to stockholders of record on March 7, 1997 in order to effect a two-for-one stock split of the Corporation's common stock (the "Stock Split").
-The options are shown on a post-Stock Split basis. - (4) Amounts shown consist solely of the Corporation's matching contributions under the Corporation's Salaried Employees Incentive Investment Plan.
+The value of these amounts did not, for any of the executive officers named above, exceed, in the aggregate, \$50,000 in 1997, 1998 or 1999. - (3) Restricted stock awards are granted pursuant to the Corporation's 1999 Restricted Stock Plan and are valued at the closing price of the Corporation's stock on the date of grant, February 24, 1999 (\$48.3125).
+The shares vest 100 percent on February 24, 2004.
+As of December 31, 1999, the number and value (based on the December 31, 1999 stock price of \$65.44 per share) of total shares of restricted stock held by the executive officers are: Mr. Falk (7,000 shares; \$458,080) and Ms. Seifert (6,000 shares; \$392,640).
+Dividends are paid on restricted stock at the same rate paid to all stockholders of the Corporation.
+See "Board Compensation Committee Report on Executive Compensation-Restricted Stock Plan" below for a more complete description of the plan. - (4) The Corporation paid a stock dividend on April 2, 1997 to stockholders of record on March 7, 1997 in order to effect a two-for-one stock split of the Corporation's common stock (the "Stock Split").
+The options are shown on a post-Stock Split basis. - (5) Participation share payments are made pursuant to the 1992 Equity Participation Plan (the "1992 Plan").
+Each participation share is assigned a base value equal to the book value of one share of the Corporation's common stock as of the close of the fiscal year immediately prior to the award.
+The value is adjusted each quarter based on multiplying dividends declared per share of the Corporation's common stock during the quarter by the total number of participation shares and dividend shares in the participant's account.
+The normal maturity date of a participation share award is the close of the fiscal year in which the fifth or seventh anniversary of the date of the award occurs.
+The participant is entitled to receive a cash payment equal to the sum of (i) the increase (if any) in book value of the participation shares on the maturity date of the award over the base value of the shares, and (ii) the book value of the dividend shares on the maturity date (equal to the book value of an equivalent number of shares of the Corporation's common stock).
+In addition, the 1992 Plan provides that up to 50 percent of the payment of matured participation share awards may be made in the form of the Corporation's common stock as determined by the Compensation Committee when the award was granted.

-The policies and practices of the Corporation pursuant to which the compensation set forth in the Summary Compensation Table was paid or awarded is described under "Board Compensation Committee Report on Executive Compensation" below.
+(6) Amounts shown consist solely of the Corporation's matching contributions under the Corporation's Salaried Employees Incentive Investment Plan.
+The policies and practices of the Corporation pursuant to which the compensation set forth in the Summary Compensation Table was paid or awarded are described under "Board Compensation Committee Report on Executive Compensation" below.